Sign in

 From the original questioner:

-The glue seems to have held!
-Next time we'll implement all your commonsense and smart suggestions - the 80 grit, the 1.5 MDF, and etc.
+The glue held!
+We'll implement your common-sense suggestions next time—80 grit, 1.5 MDF, etc.

 From contributor D:

-For your future laminating needs, you should consider buying a vacuum bag.
-They don't cost much, and you will get far better results than stacking sheets.
+For future needs, consider a vacuum bag for better results than stacking sheets.

 From the original questioner: